Seventh-day Adventist Kinship International: Media services

 Kinship enables communication among members by publishing a free quarterly magazine, Connection Magazine.
 With the advent of social media, Kinship has Facebook groups for "members only" as well as public groups.
 SDA Kinship can be found on most social media platforms at @sdakinship and on YouTube at @sdakinshipint.
 Official accounts are on Facebook, Twitter, Instagram as well as a Twitter account from the president: @KinshipPrez.

-Zooms

-With the introduction to zoom meetings Kinship has used this method to bring members together from all parts of the world.
-We offer 1st Friday evening Kinship Worship meetings.
-Also monthly zooms for the Families and Friends group, Kinship Women, Kinship Trans and non-binary, as well as non-English zooms available in Germany, Brasil and Latin America.
-We also have numerous regular training sessions that cover such things as dissecting the Clobber texts, self care, terminology training and much more.

 Kampmeeting

 Since 1980, Kinship has organized an annual week-long conference called Kampmeeting where members can meet and renew friendships.
 Worship, lectures, music, group activities, and good food, including vegetarian fare, are all part of the program.
 Spiritual ministry is provided by supportive church leaders and gay former pastors.
 Communion service is conducted on Friday evening and is the only communion received by many members who have been alienated from the church.
 In recent years (as of 2008), similar gatherings have been held in Europe, Australia, and other parts of the world.